PrincetonLIPS/numpy-hilbert-curve/README.md

 import numpy as np
 from hilbert import decode, encode

+# Turn an ndarray of Hilber integers into locations.
 # 2 is the number of dimensions, 3 is the number of bits per dimension
 locs = decode(np.array([1,2,3]), 2, 3)